 Less than a few weeks after ride-sharing service Lyft went public at a valuation of more than $24 billion, its far larger competitor Uber is set to do the same today.

-Uber, which controls almost 60% of the ride-share market, is now set to launch with an expected valuation ranging from $90 billion to $100 billion,
+Uber, which controls almost 60% of the ride-share market, is now set to launch with an expected valuation ranging from $90 billion to $100 billion, instead of the $120 billion it was originally projected to go for.

 While company certainty dwarfs its competitor, data released so far shows an interesting long-term duopoly forming.